ritik3131/hackcbs/README.md

 - One of the main highlight of the app includes AR integration which is in beta mode and can be further upgraded for various awesome hacks.

-- AR integration for now includes
+- AR integration for now includes the ability of rendering various 3D models on Hiro/Kanji markers.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.